Artlands/Install-Slurm/README.md

 NodeName=node2 NodeAddr=10.0.1.7 CPUs=1 State=UNKNOWN
 ```

-Now the __master__ node has the slurm.conf correctly, we need to send this file to the other compute nodes.
+Now the __master__ node has the slurm.conf correctly, we need to send this file to the other compute nodes:

 ```
 scp /etc/slurm/slurm.conf root@10.0.1.6:/etc/slurm/
 scp /etc/slurm/slurm.conf root@10.0.1.7:/etc/slurm/
 ```

-On the __master__ node, make sure that the __master__ has all the right configurations and files.
+On the __master__ node, make sure that the __master__ has all the right configurations and files:

 ```
 mkdir /var/spool/slurmctld